JRaver83/SQL/README.md

 >[!Tip]
 >Read this first

-# Joshua Raver's SQL Portfolio.
+# Josh Raver's SQL Portfolio.

 ## Welcome to my SQL portfolio!
 This is used as a code repository that contains examples of SQL I've written.